sorenandersen/ross/docs/data-model.md

 - id
 - email
-- role [Admin, StaffUser, Customer]
+- role [Manager, StaffUser, Customer]
-- restaurantId (for Admins and StaffUsers only)
 - region (for Customers only)
+- restaurantId (for Managers and StaffUsers only)
+- restaurantRole (for Managers and StaffUsers only)

 ## Restaurant

 Properties:

 - id
-- adminUserId
+- managerId
 - name
 - description
 - region